ctrl-alt-del/devenv/README.md

 # Windows

 ## Git on Windows
-Git is a distributed version control and code management system.
-You can learn more detail about it on its [homepage](http://git-scm.com/).

 Since Git contains many convenient built-in functions as well as a useful bash shell, it is recommended to be installed firstin order to setup the dev environment on Windows.

 You can download the latest git install file for Windows from [here](http://git-scm.com/download/win)